America’s immigration system is broken.

 Comprehensive immigration reform will jump start our economy, lower our deficit, and create jobs.
 According to estimates by the nonpartisan Congressional Budget Office in 2014, fixing our broken immigration system will reduce the federal deficit by about $200 billion while increasing our gross domestic product by 3.3% over the next 10 years.
 Currently, more than 11 million undocumented people live and work in the United States, many of whom have lived here their entire lives.
 We owe it to millions of Americans and aspiring citizens to consider this issue seriously and produce a solution.

-President Trump has created a humanitarian crisis by his “zero tolerance” policy of separating parents from their children at the U.S.-Mexico border, part of a broader anti-immigration agenda that makes legal immigration more difficult and puts DREAMers in jeopardy.
+Trump created a humanitarian crisis by his “zero tolerance” policy of separating parents from their children at the U.S.-Mexico border, part of a broader anti-immigration agenda that makes legal immigration more difficult and puts DREAMers in jeopardy.
 I have consistently opposed these lateral policies and actions and will continue to do so.

 - July 22, 2020